 The auto industry has several terms for having a bigger loan balance than the resale value of a vehicle.
 The technical term is having negative equity, but it also is called being “upside-down” or “underwater” on your loan.
 Being underwater isn’t typically a problem unless the car is stolen, declared a total loss by an insurance company, or you want to replace it with another vehicle.

 You want to check the value of your car and your loan balance long before your car shopping odyssey begins.
 One of the last places you want to learn you have negative equity is in a car dealership’s financing office.
 It can prevent you from getting a good trade-in value to pay off your existing loan.

 In this upside-down car loan guide, we’ll explore the following topics:

-- What Is an Upside-Down Auto Loan?
+- What Does the Term Upside-Down Auto Loan Mean?

 - Determining How Much Negative Equity You Have

-- Exploring Different Strategies to Get Above Water
+- Different Strategies to Get Above Water

 - Avoiding Negative Equity on Your Next Car

-Your Car Depreciated Faster Than Expected
+Your Car Depreciated Quickly